bglowacz/Rooten_Tomatoes_Movies/README.md

 Our analysis is comprised of 5 sql queries:

 1. Movies titles that are most different as for tomatometer and audience rating
 2. Amount of movies released in one year
-3.
+3. Amount of movies released in one month
+4. Top 10 days as for amount of movies released
+5. Top 10 days of releasing movie